MileHacker Logo

 Station Departure

-For departures out of Baise Railway Station or Baise Bus Station, arrive at least 30 to 60 minutes before departure.
+For departures out of Baise Railway Station or Baise Bus Station, arrive at least 30 to AN hour before departure.
 This provides enough time to find your way through the station, find your platform or boarding gate, and complete any required ticket verification.
 Stations can be busy, especially during peak hours.

 Station Facilities